 In 2012 the IRS relaxed its OIC rules which led to a rise in the number of successful applicants.
 The new rules were generally more lenient than in the past.

-If your application for an IRS offer in compromise is successful, you will have two main options to use in paying off your tax debt.
+If your application for an IRS offer in compromise is successful, you will have two main options to resolve your tax debt.
 The first one is the lump sum option, which allows you to clear your arrearages in 5 months or less after your offer is accepted.
 While submitting a lump sum payment offer, you must pay a non-refundable fee amounting to 20% of the offer amount.

 Eligibility for IRS Offer in Compromise